kassent/UnlimitedSurvivalMode/README.md

 # UnlimitedSurvivalMode
-A F4SE(DLL) plugin which reenalbes some hard-coded features in survival mode of Fallout4.
+A F4SE(DLL) plugin which reenables some hard-coded features in survival mode of Fallout4.